 Do all lenders consider the same factors when you apply for a personal loan?

 Most lenders take into account what’s known as “traditional credit data.”
-Traditional credit data includes your credit score, credit report, statements of assets like savings or investments accounts, debt-to-income ratio, and source of income (usually verified through W2s or your most recent tax returns).
+Traditional credit data includes your credit score, credit report, statements of assets like savings or investments accounts, debt-to-income ratio, and source of annual income (usually verified through W2s or your most recent tax returns).

-However, some lenders — particularly credit unions, online lenders and peer-to-peer lenders — also take into account what’s called “alternative credit data.”
+However, some lenders — particularly credit unions, online lenders and peer-to-peer lenders like LendingClub — also take into account what’s called “alternative credit data.”
 This includes your employment and education history, history of utility and rent payments, and information that’s available in public records.

 Will applying hurt my credit?